mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 		.setValue(["username": username])
 	```

 Firebase is another massive dependency.
-It’s kind of a _mega_ dependency because it acts as a database, acts as a network API client, handles analytics, crash reporting, logging, remote config, authentication, push notifications, storage, and more!
+It’s kind of a _mega_ dependency, because it acts as a database, acts as a network API client, handles analytics, crash reporting, logging, remote config, authentication, push notifications, storage, and more!
 All of the code that powers these features is written by Google and hosted on Google’s servers, and so is fully out of your control.

 ---
 	_Examples of dependencies_